-Localities need increased funding for state-mandated dam safety infrastructure improvements.
-In the event of an environmental emergency, either man made or an act of God, local government officials need maximum discretion to determine measures to be taken beyond those dictated by the state and federal government, as well as ready access to information and assistance.
+- Localities need increased funding for state-mandated dam safety infrastructure improvements. - 32 In the event of an environmental emergency, either man made or an act of God, local government - officials need maximum discretion to determine measures to be taken beyond those dictated by

+- 35

-VML supports a state requirement that rail operators serve on federally mandated Local Emergency Planning Committees.
+- 36 VML supports a state requirement that rail operators serve on federally mandated Local

+- 37 Emergency Planning Committees.

+- 38